-Decisions about payments should be recorded here with the appropriate level of detail, as necessary.
+Decisions about payments should be recorded as an 'instruction' within the prescribed form, with the appropriate level of detail, as necessary.

-10.5 Disclaiming an appointment
+9.5 Disclaiming an appointment

 An attorney or proposed attorney can disclaim their appointment by completing the prescribed form (LPA005) which must be sent to the donor and copied to the OPG and any other attorney(s) appointed under the power.